parveen2002p/DBMS_Project/README.md

 # DBMS_Project
 Developed a GUI Application for cab booking & management with backend database connectivity.
-Devised the entity-relationship model, and implemented an efficient database, identified transactions & their schedules.

 Run MainDriver.java as main file in src folder.
 Refer Final Report.pdf for more detailed project desription.